DinoChiesa/get-gcp-access-token/README.md

 1. via interactive user login
 2. via a service-account key and a special OAuthV2 grant
-3. via a "shortcut", using the metadata endpoint for Google Compute Engine.
+3. via a REST "shortcut", using the metadata endpoint for Google Compute Engine.

 ## The Metadata endpoint